Detroit schools stung with sky-high interest rates

 Like Detroit, the city's school district is run by a state-appointed emergency manager and is beset with substantial financial problems aggravated by long industrial decline.
 Detroit's city government on July 18 filed for Chapter 9 bankruptcy court protection, reporting more than $18 billion of liabilities.

-Michigan Treasurer Andy Dillon, who oversees the state Finance Authority, said he was pleased with the results of the debt issuance, which was well-oversubscribed with $600 million of orders from 30 firms.

-"The level of investor interest in the transaction continues to demonstrate the strong demand for Michigan investments," Dillon said in a statement.

-A school district spokeswoman did not immediately respond to a request for comment on the deal.
+Representatives of the school district and the Michigan authority did not immediately respond to a request for comment on the deal.

 Some other local Michigan issuers have delayed planned debt sales in recent weeks because of a shoot-up in yields since the Detroit filing, which has spooked some retail buyers.
 Tax-free yields are at two-year highs.